bariskaraer/finance-monitoring/finance-monitoring--actor/README.md

 ⬆️ Output example
 The extracted stock data will be stored as a dataset, viewable in the Output tab.
+Also you can download it inside the "Ticker-Assesments" key-value store, under the key "Stock-Assesment" as a txt file.

 Here’s an example output in MD format: